MetaMask/metamask-docs/index.md

 ### Blockchain Connection

-MetaMask comes pre-loaded with nice and fast connections to the Ethereum blockchain and several test networks via our friend at [Infura](https://infura.io/).
+MetaMask comes pre-loaded with nice and fast connections to the Ethereum blockchain and several test networks via our friends at [Infura](https://infura.io/).
 This allows users to get started without synchronizing a full node, while still providing the option to upgrade their security the blockchain provider of their choice over time.

 Today, MetaMask is compatible with any blockchain that exposes an [Ethereum Compatible JSON RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC), including custom and private blockchains.
 For development, we recommend running a test blockchain like [Ganache](https://truffleframework.com/ganache).